0xcert/framework/docs/certification/api.md

 };
 ```

-The `data[0].nodes[0].hash` path is the root hash which represents asset imprint and should be saved to tthe blockchain
+The `data[0].nodes[0].hash` path is the root hash which represents asset imprint and should be saved to the blockchain

 ### Asset Schema Hashing algorithm (ASH)